jasonjac2/OneMoreWiki/Snippets-Commands.md

 > ![Insert Calendar](images/Calendar.jpg)

+The _Indent calenar_ option will indent the calendar beneath the header, allowing the header to be collapsed

 ## Sortable Date (Ctrl + Shift + D)
 Inserts the current date in the form yyyy-mm-dd.
 One common use case is to prefix the title of a new page with the current date so it is easy to sort and visually identify pages according to the entered date.